s2krish/django-restify/README.rst

 MODELS
 ------

 The list of models that you want create REST end-point.
-It will ingnore all other models and create end points models as listed in :code:`MODELS`. :code:`IGNORE_LIST` will get higher precedence over :code:`MODEL`.
+It will ingnore all other models and create end points models as listed in :code:`MODELS`. :code:`IGNORE_LIST` will get higher precedence over :code:`MODELS`.

 IGNORE_LIST
 -----------